algolia/instantsearch/packages/algoliasearch-helper/documentation-src/metalsmith/content/reference.md

 The SearchParameters is the class that structures all the parameters that are needed to build a query to Algolia.

-The SearchParameters instances are usually refered to as the state of the search.
+The SearchParameters instances are usually referred to as the state of the search.
 This state is available when receiving `change` and `search` events, and with `result` as a secondary parameter.
-Alternatively, it can be retrieved using the [getState](#AlgoliaSearchHelper#getState) method on the Helper.
+Alternatively, it can be retrieved using `helper.state`.

 SearchParameter is an immutable class.
 Each setter method returns a new instance with the modification, and does not modify the object it is